Project-Correlation-Relationship/Correlation-Relationships/docs/woodland-representations.md

 16. Windblow - Areas of woodland where the trees have been uprooting or broken by the wind and which remain uncleared and not regenerated based on the latest available imagery.

 __Non woodland areas classification__
-1.Open water - Normally labelled within OSMM, areas of even colour.
+1. Open water - Normally labelled within OSMM, areas of even colour.
 2. Grass - A predominantly grassy area - may be agricultural or not.
 3. Agricultural land - May contain a cereal crop or pasture.
 4. Urban/Building - Buildings within woodland areas, may include gardens surrounding the building.